GuilhermeCunha79/LMS_MicroserviceArchitecture/psoft-project-2024-g1/Docs/GlobalArtifacts/Documentation/TechnicalMemos/RecommendingLendings/TechnicalMemo4.1.md

 # Technical Memo 4.1

-## Problem:
+## Problem
-**Recommending Lendings** according to varying specifications.
+The current system requires the ability to recommend lending items based on diverse specifications and user criteria.
+This variability presents challenges in creating a cohesive and effective recommendation framework.

-## Summary of Solutions:
+## Summary of Solutions
-To recommend lendings based on different criteria, the following approaches are proposed:

-- **Implement specific filter for recommend lendings** for each type of User;
-- **Create reusable utility functions** that abstract the way to recommend lendings;
-- **Ensure valid lendings** across all formats through validation and error-checking mechanisms.
+To enhance the lending recommendation process, we propose the following strategies:

+1. **Create Reusable Utility Functions**: Design utility functions that abstract the recommendation process, allowing for the dynamic configuration of lending generation parameters.

-## Solution:
+## Proposed Solution
-1. **Format-specific rules:**
-    - Define rules for how each type of recommending lending should be chosen.
-For instance:

-    - - This ensures the recommending lendings comply with each User.

-2. **Reusable utility functions:**
+### 1. Reusable Utility Functions
-    - Develop utility functions or services that allow the configuration of recommending lendings generation parameters.
+Develop utility functions or services that facilitate the configuration of lending recommendation parameters.
+This approach allows for:

-3. **Validation and error-checking:**
-    - Integrate a validation mechanism to ensure that each recommending lending is right and conforms to the expected rules.
-    - This can be achieved through implement tests to validate the recommending lending.
-    - Conduct user testing with different user types to gather feedback and fine-tune the recommendation logic.
+- Greater flexibility in adapting to changing user needs.
+- Streamlined processes for implementing new lending criteria.

-## Motivation:
+## Motivation
+The motivation for this solution includes:

-- **Personalization:** Improve user engagement by providing relevant lending recommendations that are tailored to individual needs.
+- **Personalization**: Enhancing user engagement through relevant lending recommendations tailored to individual preferences.
-- **Efficiency:** Reduce the time users spend searching for resources, increasing satisfaction and lending activity.
+- **Efficiency**: Minimizing the time users spend searching for suitable resources, thereby increasing overall satisfaction and lending frequency.
-- **Scalability:** Allow for the easy addition of new recommendation criteria or user types as the system evolves.
+- **Scalability**: Allowing for the seamless integration of new recommendation criteria or user types as the system evolves and user needs change.

-## Pending Issues:
+## Pending Issues

-1. **System dependencies:**
+1. Refactoring Complexity
-    - Ensure that the recommendation engine performs efficiently, especially as the number of users and lending items grows.
-    - Ensure compliance with data privacy regulations, especially when using user data for profiling and recommendation purposes.
----
+Assessing the level of effort required to refactor the current lending recommendation system for multi-user support involves a comprehensive impact analysis.

+2. Identifying Modifications
+A detailed evaluation is necessary to identify components with tightly coupled recommendation logic and determine the necessary adjustments to ensure compatibility with various user profiles and criteria.

-## Conclusion:
+## Conclusion
-By implementing a user-specific lending recommendation system, the platform can offer more personalized and relevant content, driving user engagement and satisfaction.
-The system's flexibility and scalability will ensure it can evolve alongside the platform, supporting future growth and more complex recommendation needs.
+By implementing a user-specific lending recommendation system, the system can deliver more personalized and relevant content.
+The proposed system's flexibility and scalability will ensure its ability to evolve alongside the platform, supporting future growth and accommodating increasingly complex recommendation needs.